Frequently Asked Questions by Parents

 While the physical and mental effects of cancer are hard to ignore, the financial impact this disease has on families is often overlooked.
 When a child is diagnosed, it is common for one parent to stop working in order to manage their child’s disease.
 Having one less source of income, combined with endless medical expenses only adds to the stress of fighting the disease.

 The medical bills often take a devastating toll on a family’s financial stability.
 We are often told by our families how grateful they are that all siblings are able to enrolled.

-The Sunrise Association currently has eights camps.
+The Sunrise Association currently has nine camps.

 - Sunrise Day Camp-Long Island, NY

 - Sunrise Day Camp-Southern NJ/Greater Philly

 - Horizon Day Camp in Baltimore, MD

 We have a 4:1 ratio.
 We also offer 1:1 support as needed.